 - Exclusive to EKF Diagnostics in the US

 Lucica® Glycated Albumin-L can fill the gap between long-term and short-term glycemic control marker

-The Lucica® method for Glycated Albumin, manufactured by Asahi Kasei Pharma Corporation, is a specific test for glycated albumin that is now FDA cleared for sale in the U.S. The Lucica® Glycated Albumin-L test is distributed exclusively by Stanbio Labs (an EKF company).
-The Lucica® Glycated Albumin-L test is one of the most widely used and published Glycated Albumin methods worldwide.
+The Lucica® method for Glycated Albumin (GA), manufactured by Asahi Kasei Pharma Corporation, is a specific test for GA that is now FDA cleared for sale in the U.S. The Lucica® test is distributed exclusively by EKF USA (former Stanbio).
+The Lucica® test is one of the most widely used and published GA methods worldwide.

 What are the advantages of Glycated Albumin testing?

-- Lucica® Glycated Albumin-L is specific for glycated albumin.
+- Lucica® Glycated Albumin-L is specific for GA.
 It does not measure other glycated proteins such as glycated immunoglobulins.

 - Measures both glycated albumin and total albumin in separate reactions.

 - Results are expressed as a ratio, thus minimizing differences in protein concentrations between patients.

 - Is standardized to an established reference (JCCRM611) via JSCC (Japan Society of Clinical Chemistry).